gszczure/Verifier-JSON-data/README.md

 - true: If the asterisk is not present in the resource.
 - Exception "...": When one of the Role Policy conditions is not met."

 Additionally, in the example.json file, an asterisk is present in the resource field.
-Therefore, without modifying the code, the result will be false
+Therefore, without modifying the code, the result will be false.